 - 2x onboard Intel 82574L gigabit network ports

-My Proxmox machine is my desktop computer, so I pass most of this hardware straight through to the macOS Mojave VM that I use as my daily-driver machine.
-I pass through both USB 2 controllers, the USB 3 controller, the NVMe SSD, and one of the gigabit network ports, plus the R9 280X graphics card.
+My Proxmox machine is my desktop computer, so I pass most of this hardware straight through to the macOS Monterey VM that I use as my daily-driver machine.
+I pass through both USB 2 controllers, the USB 3 controller, an NVMe SSD, and one of the gigabit network ports, plus the RX 580 graphics card.

 Once macOS boots, this leaves no USB ports dedicated to the host, so no keyboard for the host!
 I normally manage my Proxmox host from a guest, or if all of my guests are down I use SSH from a laptop or smartphone instead (JuiceSSH on Android works nicely for running

 qm start 100 to boot up my macOS VM if I accidentally shut it down).

 On High Sierra, I used to use the GTX 750 Ti, then later the GTX 1060, to drive two displays (one of them 4k@60Hz over DisplayPort) which both worked flawlessly.
 However NVIDIA drivers are not available for Monterey, so now I’m back with AMD.

 My old AMD R9 280X had some support in Catalina, but I got flashing video corruption on parts of the screen intermittently, and it wasn’t stable on the host either, triggering DMAR warnings that suggest that it tries to read memory it doesn’t own.
 This all came to a head after upgrading 10.15.4, it just went to a black screen 75% of the way through boot and the system log shows the GPU driver crashed and didn’t return.